Prime Minister Cup Men's National Cricket Tournament: History

+ultimately fell to Tribhuvan Army Club by five wickets.

 Tournament format

 The inaugural edition had eight teams, five regional teams and three departmental teams, competing in two round-robin groups with the top two teams from each group advancing to the semi-finals.
 All matches were played in the one-day format.
 The following season the five regional teams were replaced by teams representing the seven provinces, taking the number of teams to ten.

 The format was changed for the 2024 season, with the ten teams competing in a round-robin format and the top two teams qualifying for the final.
 The top four teams also qualify for the multi-day Jay Trophy.

 Teams

 The following ten teams currently participate in the Prime Minister One Day Cup.